bsundahl1/Flex1553/readme.md

 ## Example code

-This example (BC_get_packet.cpp) configures the Teensy as a MIL-1553 Bus Controller.
-Every time the ENTER key is pressed it will request data from an RT.
-If a properly configured RT is on the 1553 bus, it should respond with a status word and data, and the returned data will be sent to the serial port.
+This shows the basics of how to use the 1553 bus controller.
+For a complete example, see examples/BC_get_packet.cpp

-    // Instantiate 1553 classes
+Instantiate 1553 classes

+      #include <Flex1553.h>
+      #include <MIL1553.h>

-      // This configures FlexIO1 as a 1553 transmitter
+      // This configures FlexIO1 as a 1553 transmitter on pins 2&3
-      //             and FlexIO2 as a 1553 receiver
+      //             and FlexIO2 as a 1553 receiver on pin 6
       FlexIO_1553TX flex1553TX(FLEXIO1, FLEX1553_PINPAIR_3);
-      FlexIO_1553RX flex1553RX(FLEXIO2, rx1553Pin);
+      FlexIO_1553RX flex1553RX(FLEXIO2, 6);

+      // This class combines the transmitter and receiver to support
-      // This class supports the basic packet operations of a 1553 bus controller.
+      // the basic packet operations of a 1553 bus controller.
       MIL_1553_BC  myBusController(&flex1553TX, &flex1553RX);

       // This is just a contaier for the packet data MIL_1553_packet myPacket;

-      int  rxCount   = 0;
+Configuration of FlexIO and initialization of objects

       void setup() {
-         // initialize serial port
-         Serial.begin(115200);

          // configure FlexIO for 1553
          if( !myBusController.begin() )
             Serial.println( "myBusController.begin() failed" );
       }

-      // Request data from RT
+Request data from RT

       void SendRequest()
       {
+         // setup the packet to request 4 words from device 5, subaddress 2
-         int wc = 4; // requested word count
+         myPacket.setWordCount(4);  // requested word count
-         myPacket.setWordCount(wc);
-         myPacket.setRta(RTA);
-         myPacket.setSubAddress(SA);
-         rxCount = 0;  // keep track of how much data we get back
+         myPacket.setRta(5);        // Remote Terminal Address
+         myPacket.setSubAddress(2); // subaddress is basically a register number

-         // this will send the request packet and capture a return data words.
+         // This will send the request packet.
-         // the returned data will be loaded into the packet.
-         // it does not wait for the hardware to finish, it just gets
+         // It does not wait for the hardware to finish, it just gets
          // it started and it runs on FlexIO and interrupts from there. myBusController.request(&myPacket, FLEX1553_CH_A);
+      }

+         // The returned data will be loaded into myPacket.
-         // the main loop() polls getRxCount() and displays the returned data }
+         // the main loop() polls getRxCount() to determine when the has
+         // been received

+Poll for the response

+      int rxCount = 0; // will count how many new data words have been received.

       void loop() {
-        // check serial port
-         if (Serial.available() > 0)
-         {
-            // Pressing any key will request a packet char c = Serial.read();
-            SendRequest();
-         }
+         int error = 0;

          // check for 1553 response
-         if(rxCount != myPacket.getRxCount()) {
+         if(rxCount != myPacket.getRxCount()) { // got some new data
             rxCount = myPacket.getRxCount();
             wc      = myPacket.getWordCount();

-            // Words received.
-            Serial.print(", Received:");
-            Serial.println(rxCount);

             // check for errors
-            if(myPacket.getParityErr() == true)
+            if(myPacket.getParityErr() == true) {
                Serial.println("Parity error detected");
+               error = -1;
+            }
-            if(myPacket.getBitFault() == true)
+            if(myPacket.getBitFault() == true) {
                Serial.println("Transition fault detected");
+               error = -2
+            }

-            // if we got the whole packet, dump the data if(rxCount == wc + 1) {  // packet data words + STATUS
+            // did we get the whole packet? if(error == 0 && rxCount == wc + 1) { // packet data words + STATUS
-               printPacket(&myPacket);
-               if(myPacket.validatePacket())
-                  Serial.println("  packet Ok");
-               else
-                  Serial.println("  packet failed validation");
+               switch(myPacket.getSubAddress()) {
+                  case 1:
+                     // do something with subaddress 1 data break;
+                  case 2:
+                     // do something with subaddress 2 data break;
+               }
             }
          }
       }